WebOrigami/docs/src/content/language/syntax.md

 ]
 ```

-## Graph literals
+## Tree literals

-Graph literals are similar to object literals, with the differences that: a) each key and value is separated with an `=` equals sign instead of a `:` colon, and b) a value defined by an expression is not evaluated until the value is requested.
+Tree literals are similar to object literals, with the differences that: a) each key and value is separated with an `=` equals sign instead of a `:` colon, and b) a value defined by an expression is not evaluated until the value is requested.

 ```
 {